-The films we watch and discuss in this course are readily available to rent (Wild and Woolly has most or all of them), stream, or buy, and some of them might be available at the library.
+YOU MUST WATCH ASSIGNED FILM ON YOUR OWN.
+You may rent (Wild and Woolly has most or all of them), stream, or buy, and most of them will be available at the library.
 Although you are not required to purchase copies of the films, you will need copies you can use for screen shots to include in posters, papers, and other assignments.
 I also recommend seeing the films in groups.
 Solo viewing has recently become more common, but film is still an intrinsically social art form, so seeing the films with others might enhance your appreciation.